 In addition, massage for pregnant women reduces stress on weight-bearing joints, encourages blood and lymph circulation, helps to relax nervous tension ,which aids in better sleep and can help relieve depression or anxiety caused by hormonal changes.
 At you next OB visit ask your doctor for a release letter giving you the permission for massage.

-If you are still unsure of which massage would be best for you, consult with our L.M.T Beth Marlowe for more information.
+If you are still unsure of which massage would be best for you, consult with our L.M.T Melissa Ferguson for more information.